antarctica/assets-tracking-service/docs/implementation.md

 ## Overview

-At a high level, the major components of this project are:
+At a high level, the major actors in this project are:

-- *assets*: things that have a position (which typically changes but can be static)
+- *assets*: things that have a position (which typically changes regularly but can be static)
-- *tracking services*: services that collect asset positions and return them to clients
+- *tracking services*: that record and transmit asset positions to a [Provider](#providers)
-- *end users*: individuals that want to know the position of one or more assets
+- *end users*: who want to know the position of one or more assets

-End users may access position information through a combination of:
+End users may access information through a combination of:

 - primary (upstream) tracking services (i.e. that receive data from the GPS device tracking an asset)
-- this service, via one of it's exports
+- this service, via one of it's [Exports](#exporters)
-- another (downstream) tracking service (either downstream of this service, or of another service)

-Assuming an end user is accessing data (in)directly from this service, this data flow can be represented as:
+- another service dependant on this service (such as the Embedded Maps Service)
+- (other unrelated services (such as Flight Radar, Marine Traffic, etc.) - out of scoope for this documentation)

+As a high-level data flow:

 ![high](./img/architecture-high.png)